yumyum116/NeetCode150_1/README.md

 # NeetCode150 v.1

-This repository is for the record of first trial of NeetCode 150, aiming to change the job by strengthen algorithmic thinking.
+This repository is for the record of first trial of NeetCode 150, aiming to strengthen algorithmic thinking.

 ## Progress
 - [x] Arrays - Contains Duplicate